altwajre/hello-akka/resources/docs/05-clustering/02-cluster-usage/README.md

 There are two distinct types of routers.

+#### Group:
-    Group - router that sends messages to the specified path using actor selection The routees can be shared among routers running on different nodes in the cluster.
+Router that sends messages to the specified path using actor selection.
+- The routees can be shared among routers running on different nodes in the cluster.
 - One example of a use case for this type of router is a service running on some backend nodes in the cluster and used by routers running on front-end nodes in the cluster.

+#### Pool:
-    Pool - router that creates routees as child actors and deploys them on remote nodes.
+Router that creates routees as child actors and deploys them on remote nodes.
 - Each router will have its own routee instances.
 - For example, if you start a router on 3 nodes in a 10-node cluster, you will have 30 routees in total if the router is configured to use one instance per node.
 - The routees created by the different routers will not be shared among the routers.